ciukstar/salon/README.md

 # Salon

-The application ["Salon"](https://salon-w3cpovaqka-de.a.run.app) provides the ability to publish and advertise the services of beauty salon owners on the web.
+The ["Salon"](https://salon-w3cpovaqka-de.a.run.app) application provides the opportunity to publish and advertise the services of beauty salon owners on the web.

 ## Overview